 Ryan Goldberg is an award-winning freelance journalist who has written for Deadspin, Texas Monthly, the New York Times, Village Voice, ProPublica, and more than a dozen other outlets.

 His feature “The Drug Runners,” published in Texas Monthly in August 2017, won the Reporting category at the 2018 National City and Regional Magazine Awards.
 In 2012, he won horse racing’s Media Eclipse Award for this story on father and son jockeys Eibar and Keiber Coa.

 Along the way, he’s also worked for HBO’s “Real Sports with Bryant Gumbel,” where he won the 2009 Sports Emmy for Outstanding Sports Journalism for an undercover investigation of the slaughter of racehorses.
 Other credits include writing for four Olympics broadcasts and the World Cup; original research for the 2015 documentary “America’s Game and the Iran Hostage Crisis”; and associate producer on “Benji,” an ESPN Films documentary.
 He also wrote the first series of the new Wondery podcast “Sports Wars.”

-Ryan began his reporting career at the Asbury Park Press, in New Jersey, while still in high school.
+Ryan began his reporting career 20 years ago at the Asbury Park Press, in New Jersey, while in high school.
 He’s now a longtime Brooklyn resident as well as an aspiring naturalist.